0x0elliot/codezingerAPIReversed/readme.md

-The point of this project is to reverse engineer the codezinger API and then write a wrapper with which I can get codezinger updates and/or do some-to-None codezinger automation.
+The point of this project is to reverse engineer the codezinger API and then write a wrapper with which I can get codezinger updates and/or do some quick codezinger automation.

 # Explaination
 - It's more or less an SDK